EvolOfThings/Evoluron/Evoluron.md

 - Take a small step, stay consistent with it.

 - Always be proactive physically even if there's fatigue or lethargy.
 Physical movement chnages the dynamics of it.

+- Set yourself a new limit everytime you get a chance, even if it seems impossible at that moment.

+- The only way you will be able to unbundle your potential is after you have accepted yourself.
+Move past it.
+True relationships will be built there after that stands til the time ends.

+-